Alfresco/docs-alfresco/content-services/7.4/tutorial/sso/saml.md

 ## Verify the configuration

-After configuring SSO with an LDAP directory, the following is an example sequence to follow to verify that SSO works correctly:
+After configuring SSO using SAML, the following is an example sequence to follow to verify that SSO works correctly:

 1. Open a new browser session and navigate to Alfresco Digital Workspace at the URL `http://adw.example.com/workspace`.
 Sign in to the SAML provider when redirected.
 2. Create a new tab in the same browser session and navigate to Alfresco Share at the URL `http://share.example.com/share` and there should be no additional sign in step required.
 3. Create a new tab in the same browser session and navigate to Alfresco Process Services at the URL `http://aps.example.com/activiti-app` and there should be no additional sign in step required.

-> **Note:** If timeout is configured in [Keycloak](#step-1-configure-a-realm-and-clients), accessing any of the applications after the specified time will prompt a user to sign in again.
+> **Note:** If timeout is configured using the same value for Keycloak and ACS, accessing any of the applications after the specified time will prompt a user to sign in again.